Wingin' It: Broadcast

 Wingin' It premiered in 2010, when it was broadcast on the Family Channel in Canada.
-Family was the only channel to air it until Disney XD (Canada) started broadcasting it; it then began airing on Family Chrgd on June 1, 2011.
+Family was the only channel to air it until Disney XD started broadcasting it; it then began airing on Family CHRGD on June 1, 2011.
 The third season has aired in the United Kingdom on CBBC, and started airing in Canada on March 3, 2012.
-In March 2013, the series began airing in the United States Mondays-Fridays at 7PM.
+In March 2013, the series began airing in the United States Mondays-Fridays at 7:00 PM.
 It was also broadcast on TVB Pearl in Hong Kong, airing Mondays-Fridays at 5PM.